I don’t know where I’m going, but I promise it won’t be boring.

 Walking has always been my passion, my solace and my truest love.
 My earliest memory is of singing while looking down at my feet as they carried me along a sidewalk.
 When we moved from the New York suburbs to the New Hampshire countryside, I was often lost for hours exploring the woods and fields.
 Though it wasn’t until my dad took me to Yosemite when I was thirteen and I played my flute on top of Half Dome, that I realized just how far my feet could take me.

 I have hiked trails long and short, and have found my love growing only deeper over the years.
-While I don’t know the number of miles I have walked because I walk every day to and from work – and just about everywhere else as I’ve made walking a complete part of my life.
-That is why I try to put my feet on some spectacular spots in the world as often as I can.
-Here are a few stats:
+While I don’t know the precise number of miles I’ve walked – because I walk every day – walking is an integral part of my life.
+That’s why I try to put my feet on some spectacular spots in the world every chance I get.

-The longest all at one time?
-2000+ miles on the Te Araroa and beyond in New Zealand.
+The longest walk all at one time?
+2,683 miles on the Pacific Crest Trail.

 The shortest “thru-hike?”
 70 miles on Minnesota’s Border Route Trail.